 Topical oestrogen can be prescribed in several different forms, depending on the patient.
 The most common methods include; vaginal pessaries (the placing of pills inside the vagina), vaginal rings, or vaginal creams.
 The GP will be there to discuss the right method for you.

 In general, all of these treatments work in the same way to relieve vaginal atrophy symptoms.
 It normally takes a few weeks to notice any positive changes.
 Most women will find better relief when using it in combination with a suitable vaginal moisturiser or lubricant.

 Those who suffer from the more extreme symptoms of menopause, which may include hot flushes and night sweats, might be prescribed HRT.
 This treatment works to replace the lost hormones in the body and can be taken in several ways, including patches, gels, tables and implants.
 Not all of these will be effective nor right for a patient, so HRT is often about trial and error.

-HRT tends to have a stronger physical effect than the more conservative treatments, which also means there may be some side effects.
-It is important to discuss these with your GP in order to determine if this is a suitable treatment for you.
+HRT tends to have a stronger physical effect than the more conservative treatments.
+This also means there may be some side effects.
+It is important to discuss these with your GP to determine if this is a suitable treatment for you.

 Modern laser treatments

 Recent technological developments mean there are now modern ways to help alleviate the symptoms of vaginal atrophy.
-The MonaLisa Touch, for instance, uses laser therapy to rejuvenate the vaginal tissue and helps to stimulate the collagen which has been lost after menopause.
+The MonaLisa Touch, for instance, uses laser therapy to rejuvenate the vaginal tissue.
+This helps stimulate the collagen which has been lost after menopause.

-This treatment certainly does not come cheap, but it is also highly effective, pain-free and has quick results, making it an attractive option for those experiencing severe vaginal atrophy symptoms.
+This treatment certainly does not come cheap but it is also highly effective, pain-free and has quick results.
+This makes it an attractive option for those experiencing severe vaginal atrophy symptoms.